 The syndicate's claims teams are focused on delivering quality, reliability and speed of service to both internal and external clients.
 Their aim is to adjust and process claims in a fair, efficient and timely manner, in accordance with the policy's terms and conditions, the regulatory environment, and the business's broader interests.
-Prompt and accurate case reserves are set for all known claims liabilities, including provisions for expenses.
+Case reserves are set for all known claims liabilities, including provisions for expenses, as soon as a reliable estimate can be made of the claims liability.